Qamar Javed Bajwa: Kashmir Policy

 Hamid Mir alleged that Bajwa compromised on the Kashmir issue in favor of India's Modi government after the revocation of Kashmir's autonomy on 5 August 2019.
 Mir claimed that Bajwa arranged a visit by Prime Minister Modi to Pakistan and aimed to resolve or "freeze" the Kashmir dispute for twenty years to secure the Nobel Peace Prize, and a third term as Pakistan's Chief of the Army Staff.
 Journalist Nasim Zehra supported these claims, stating Bajwa sought Modi's visit after accepting the new status of Kashmir.

 Personal life

 Qamar Javed Bajwa is married to Ayesha Amjad.
+His father-in-law, (Retd.)
+Major General Ijaz Amjad, is the brother of Iftikhar Khan Janjua.
 The couple have two sons, Saad Siddique Bajwa and Ali Iqbal Bajwa.
-Saad and Ali, along with their father after his retirement from Pakistan Army live in Dubai.
-Saad Bajwa is working as a Barrister and a legal consultant, whereas, Ali Bajwa working as an associate for the Dubai-based United States's McKinsey & Company.
+The family, after Bajwa's retirement from Pakistan Army, moved to Dubai.
+His son Saad is working as a Barrister and a legal consultant, whereas, Ali works as an associate for the Dubai-based United States's McKinsey & Company.

 He is an avid reader and is interested in the history of Europe.
 He enjoys cricket and used to play cricket as a wicket-keeper.

+It was reported on 11 February 2026, that he had been admitted to the Intensive Care Unit (ICU) of the Military Hospital after sustaining head injuries from a fall at his house.
+On 28 March 2026, false reports of his death in a hospital began circulating online.
+These claims were later identified as misinformation originating from an Afghanistan-based X account operating from Kabul.